top of page

 • Remove as much moisture as possible from the food before putting it in hot oil.
 Do not put frozen foods into hot grease.

 • Keep the grease at the recommended temperature.
 If you see any smoke or the oil smells, it is an indication that it is too hot.
-Immediately turn off the burner, remove pan from heat source, and let it cool down.
+Immediately turn off the burner, remove the pan from the heat source, and let it cool down.

 • Keep a lid near the pan you’re cooking with so that it is accessible if a fire starts.